rollbar/rollbar-gem/docs/configuration_options.md

 **Default** `false`

-Disables monkey patching all non-core monkey patches.
-If you do this you'll need to manually `use` an appropriate Rollbar middleware.
+Disables monkey patching all non-core monkey patches and automatic reporting.

-Especially useful if you're not using Rails or Sinatra.
+If you set this to true you will be responsible for rescuing and reporting all errors manually.

 ### disable_core_monkey_patch